1Password/scim-examples/azure-container-apps-arm/README.md

    - **Container App Env Name**: Enter a name you'd like to use, default will be `op-scim-con-app-env`.
    - **Container App Log Analytics Name**: Enter a name you'd like to use, default will be `op-scim-con-app-env`.
    - **Scimsession** : Paste the entire contents of the `scimession` file.
    - **Workspace Actor** *(Only if you are using Google Workspace as your identity provider)*: Enter the email address of a Google Workspace administrator for the service account.
+If you are not using Google Workspace as your identity provider, leave this field blank.
    - **Workspace Credentials** *(Only if you are using Google Workspace as your identity provider)*: Paste the entire contents of the json key file you downloaded in the [before you begin](#before-you-begin) section.
+If you are not using Google Workspace as your identity provider, leave this field blank.
+> [!IMPORTANT]
+> If you are not using Google Workspace as your identity provider, leave `Workspace Actor` and `Workspace Credential` fields blank.
 3. Click **Review + create**.
 4. Once the validation succeeds, click **Create**.
 It will take a couple of minutes to run the deployment.